xwipeoutx/hololens-workshop/2-spatial-mapping/4-placing-objects.md

 In this code we do a _ray cast_ to look for an intersection with a surface - in this case, the room.

 A ray cast works by starting from an _origin_ and moving along a particular _direction_ until it intersects with something (yes, this is a simplified explanation).
-When it intersects with something, some information about the `RaycastHit` is calculated - such as the position and the normal.
+When it intersects with something, some information about the `RaycastHit` is calculated - such as the _position_ and the _normal_.

 In this case, we start the ray at the camera position and face it in the direction the camera is looking.
-If a hit is found, the spawn position is offset from the wall a specified amount.
+If a hit is found, the spawn position is offset from the wall a specified amount (along the surface normal).
 If not, it sets the position to a specific distance along the ray.

 ## 6. Test it out